Roman Theatre Of Malaga

 The oldest of Málaga’s historic monuments, the Roman theatre of Malaga, dates back to 1 BC.

 The Roman theatre of Malaga can be found on Calle Alcazabilla, just below the famous Alcazaba.
-The Roman theatre of Malaga was constructed in the 1st century B.C. under the rule of Augustus.
+The Roman theatre was constructed in the 1st century B.C. under the rule of Augustus.
 In general, it is moderate compared to other such examples.
 Its current condition is generally excellent and can be visited or viewed from Calle Alcazabilla.

 Buried But Not Forgotten